Richard B. Spencer: Alt-right leader

 On January 15, 2017, the day of Martin Luther King Jr.'s birthday, Spencer launched the AltRight Corporation and its website altright.com, another commentary website for alt-right members.
 According to Spencer, the site is a populist and big tent site for members of the alt-right.
 Swedish publisher Daniel Friberg of Arktos Media is co-founder and European editor of the site.
 The Southern Poverty Law Center of the United States describes the common thread among contributors as antisemitism, rather than White nationalism or White supremacy in general.
 Contributors to AltRight.com have included Henrik Palmgren and Jared Taylor.
 On February 23, 2017, Spencer was removed from the Conservative Political Action Conference, where he was giving statements to the press.
 A CPAC spokesman said he was removed from the event because other members found him "repugnant".

 On May 13, 2017, he led a torch-lit protest in Charlottesville, Virginia, against the vote of the city council to remove a statue of Robert E. Lee, the commanding general of the Confederate Army of Northern Virginia during the American Civil War.
 Spencer and David Duke were among those who led the crowd in chants of "You will not replace us," and "Blood and soil".
 Michael Signer, the mayor of Charlottesville, called the protest "horrific", and stated that it was either "profoundly ignorant" or intended to instill fear among minorities "in a way that hearkens back to the days of the KKK".

 In August 2017, Spencer was listed as an organizer on posters promoting the Charlottesville, Virginia, Unite the Right rally.
 It attracted counter-protesters, and violence broke out.
 One rightist drove his car into a group of counter-protesters, killing one woman and wounding 30 so severely they needed hospital treatment.
 In November 2017, Twitter removed from Spencer's account the blue checkmark that, reported The Washington Post, "the company gives to prominent accounts to help readers ensure they are authentic".
 Spencer told The Post he was worried this would lead to Twitter banning people like him.
 He later joined the social network Gab.

-In November 2019, Milo Yiannopoulos released an audio recording allegedly of Spencer using racist slurs immediately after the 2017 Unite the Right rally.
-Spencer said he did not recall making the remarks, but did not deny the voice on the recording was his.
-On the tape, Spencer is heard saying "Little fucking kikes.
-They get ruled by people like me.
-Little fucking octaroons.
-My ancestors fucking enslaved those little pieces of fucking shit."
+In November 2019, Milo Yiannopoulos released an audio recording of Spencer using racist slurs immediately after the 2017 Unite the Right rally.
+Spencer said he did not recall making the remarks, but did not deny the voice on the recording was his (see #White identity).

+A 2022 publication by the Southern Poverty Law Center stated "Spencer's efforts to stage events, and the alt-right movement around him, crumbled in March 2018" following violence outside a Michigan State University event where Spencer was speaking.
+Following this, Spencer largely ceased to be an effective leader of the movement.